 Information that healthcare industry makes every day is usually stored in unstructured and non-standardized formats.
 They are composed of various grammatical structures, expressions.
 This is when NLP techniques stepped in.
 They help to give some structure to narrative information.
 They are able to capture unstructured information by extracting relevant information, analyze its grammatical structure, determine the meaning of the information and make it understood by computer’s language or in other words, they can interpret the meaning of unstructured text.

 #priklady s clankami odcitovanymi

+One of widely use of NLP is to create a chatbot.
+They can play an important role in medical care, they can assist clinicians during consultations, support consumers with behavior change challenges or assist patients in their living environment.
+This can lead to reduction of the workload of medical staffs.
+By extracting information from clinical notes, it is possible to identify cardiovascular risks factor.
+Analyzing responds of mental and physical health it is possible to predict suicide of patient after a psychiatric treatment.

 There are still many challenges of NLP in health care.
 One of them is incompatible vocabulary meaning one concept can be expressed by multiple concepts or vice versa for abbreviations.
 For example, the abbreviation APC can refer to Activated Protein C, Advanced Pancreatic Cancer or Antibody Producing Cells.
-Text can contain spelling errors like “hyprtension” which can refer to hypertension or hypotension, so it is often unclear.
+In some cases, tokenization can be a problem.
+Some words can contain hyphens (N-acetylcysteine) or slashes (10 mg/day).
+Text can also contain spelling errors like “hyprtension” which can refer to hypertension or hypotension, so it is often unclear.
 Those are reasons why it is important to capture semantic similarity in medical text.

 Research questions